Regions of the Czech Republic

 Unemployment rate:

-5.76% (as at February 2023)
+5.40% (as at October 2023)

 Institutions of higher education – type, number of students:

-Jan Evangelista Purkyně University in Ústí nad Labem - the only public university having its registered office in the region, eight faculties, 8,500 students, three detached facilities of other public universities and three private universities in the region
+Jan Evangelista Purkyně University in Ústí nad Labem - the only public university having its registered office in the region, eight faculties, 8,500 students, three detached facilities of other public universities and two private universities in the region

 Sectors in which the region excels:

 energy, chemical industry.
-The Ústí Region is the first region with its own hydrogen strategy
+The Ústí Region is the first region with its own hydrogen strategy.

 Note: *preliminary data